 2. Insert the plunger into the toilet bowl, placing it over the drain opening.
 Ensure the bottom opening of the plunger completely covers the drain hole.

 3. Now it's time to plunge.
 Make your first plunge a bit gentle, as the plunger's bell will still be full of air at this point, which you want to gently expel.
 If you initially thrust downward with a bit too much force, you'll regret it.

 4. Once the air has left the bell, it's time for vigorous plunging.
 Maintaining the seal between the bell and the drain opening, plunge the tool downward and upward forcefully.
 This will repeatedly force water backward and forward through the pipe, which will dislodge the clog.

-5. If the clog doesn’t loosen right away, keep at it.
+5. If the clog doesn't loosen right away, keep at it.
 You may need 15–20 plunges to get things moving again.
-Try a quick half-flush to test flow, and if it doesn’t work, repeat the above steps.
+Try a quick half-flush to test the flow, and if it doesn't work, repeat the above steps.

 In most cases, vigorous plunging is all that's necessary to unclog a toilet fast.
 If you're dealing with a stubborn clog that just won't budge, you may need a thorough drain snaking to restore flow.

 Use Dish Soap and Hot Water to Dislodge Debris